Protecting auditory nerve cells using genetic therapy

 If we can achieve long-term nerve survival and controlled re-growth of nerve fibres after hearing loss, then we can potentially improve CI performance.

-NHMRC, Action on Hearing Loss (formerly the Royal National Institute for Deaf People), Garnett Passe and Rodney Williams Memorial Foundation
+NHMRC, Action on Hearing Loss (UK), The Garnett Passe and Rodney Williams Memorial Foundation